mithrandir89/NumberPrinter/README.md

 One simple change to test forks and PRs on github.

+But now we have more changes to push.

 A simple application accepting an unsigned 32-bit number from the user and displaying that number in big-endian and little-endian byte formats.

 ## Directories structure